Becoming a team lead: a survival guide

 Grow & support your team

 I said before that a core part of the team lead role is growing the people on your team.
 I think it’s actually the most important part.
-You might be tempted to say that delivering value to the business is the most important part of your role, but you’ll find that as people grow, they learn new skills and they become happier and more productive.
-The more skilled your teams are, the more value they deliver (and the more you should pay them).
+I’ve heard people say that delivering value to the business is the most important part of your role.
+I disagree with this.
+To be fair, growing your team and delivering value are two things that go hand-in-hand.
+You’ll find that as people grow, they learn new skills, and they become happier & more productive.
+The more skilled your teams are, the more value they end up delivering (and the more they should be paid).

 People grow in different ways, and part of your role is to identify how everyone on your team grows best.
 Some people like to be mentored, and told what to do.
 Some like to be given reading material or tutorials to follow.
 One thing that is common to most people I’ve worked with is that they grow when they’re challenged.

 Sometimes your team’s day-to-day work isn’t challenging enough to stimulate growth.
 This is why I’m quite fond of pet projects.
 You don’t have to set aside dedicated time for pet projects, like Google’s now-defunct 20% time.
 Instead you can allocate time for pet projects when they’re most appropriate.
 For example, someone on your team wants to learn about React.
 Wait until you have some downtime, and then ask them to spend a day or two building a simple clone of something they worked on recently using React.
 Afterwards, have them report back to you (and the team, if they’re comfortable with that) on the pros and cons.

 For the times when the day-to-day work is challenging enough, you want to make sure that everyone on the team is actually progressing with their work enough to really learn and grow from it.
 I was given a tip to help with this: